AcuRank: Uncertainty-Aware Adaptive Computation for Listwise Reranking

 Uncertainty estimation in retrieval has emerged as a principled method for enhancing reliability in retrieval. \citet{cohen2021not} introduce a Bayesian framework that interprets relevance scores in deep retrieval models as stochastic estimates rather than deterministic values.
 Using techniques like dropout-based variational inference, they capture predictive uncertainty, leading to improvements in robustness, calibration, and resilience to adversarial inputs.
-Their findings expose the risks of overconfident ranking models and motivate the need for uncertainty-aware mechanisms in downstream tasks like filtering and reweighting.
-While post-hoc calibration over static retrieval outputs is allowed in their problem context, our work requires online computation for iterative reranking setting.
-Our distinction is integrating the rigor of Bayesian model inspired by TrueSkill~\citep{herbrich2006trueskill} into adaptive computation, for our approach to be both theoretically grounded and practically efficient.
+Their findings expose the risks associated with overconfident ranking models and highlight the need for uncertainty-aware mechanisms in downstream tasks, such as filtering and reweighting.
+While post-hoc calibration over static retrieval outputs is allowed in their problem context, our work requires online computation for the iterative reranking setting.
+Our distinction lies in integrating the rigor of Bayesian models, inspired by TrueSkill~\citep{herbrich2006trueskill}, into adaptive computation, thereby making our approach both theoretically grounded and practically efficient.
 Meanwhile, prior adaptive computation methods~\citep{graves2016adaptive} in retrieval are largely confined to statistical ranking scenarios~\citep{broder2003efficient} that depend on separate estimators for judging relevance thresholds or query difficulty~\citep{ganguly2023query, meng2024query, arabzadeh2024query, meng2024ranked}.

-In contrast, our method unifies uncertainty estimation and adaptive computation in a single framework: we use uncertainty not only as a measure of model confidence, but as a dynamic signal that guides how computation is allocated.
+In contrast, our method unifies uncertainty estimation and adaptive computation in a single framework: we use uncertainty not only as a measure of model confidence, but also as a dynamic signal that guides the allocation of computation.
 This enables fine-grained reranking that selectively refines ambiguous documents while avoiding unnecessary inference on confident ones.